skynet-im/skynet/features.md

   - Optionally public profile data
   - Configurable font within Skynet (not synchronized)
 - GDPR compliance
-  - Download all account related data from server (messages, files etc.)
+  - Download all unencrypted account related data from server (messages, files etc.)
-    - Select whether to include the encrypted message content blobs
-    - Select whether to download all files
+  - Export chats and files from the apps
   - Privacy policy on all related websites, and in application
   - Confirmation mail to parents if user is under 16 years old